MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/workload.md

 At the application level, the first requirements of workload operations, is an investment in deep testing.
 For any application that's supported through workload operations, a test plan should be established and regularly executed to deliver functional and scale testing across the applications.

 Regular test telemetry can provide immediate validation of various hypotheses about the operation of the workload.
 Improving operational and architectural patterns can be executed and tested.
-The result deltas provide a clear impact analysis to guide continued investments.
+The resulting deltas provide a clear impact analysis to guide continued investments.

 ### Understand releases